tvwenger/WISP/README.md

       The continuum spectral window channel to use for wideband primary beam correction.

+   * lineids

+     A name for each spectral line transition.
+Comma-separate multiple transitions.
+There needs to be one for each restfreq.

    * restfreqs

       The rest frequency (with units) for each line spectral window.
+      Comma-separate multiple transitions.
+There needs to be one for each lineid.

    * chanbuffer